konstantinschellenberg/EO-College_Slangbos/README.md

     <img src="images/Probability.gif" alt="drawing" width="500"/>
 </p>

-From the animation we can clearly see
+From the animation we can clearly see slangbos control happening in the southern part of the scene from 2015 to 2016.
+However, from 2016-2017 shrub sprawled quickly in the northwestern part, highlighting the very dynamic expansion of the species.

 ## References